Sovereign-Labs/sovereign-sdk/rollup-interface/specs/interfaces/stf.md

 - **Usage:**

   - Called exactly once for each slot (DA layer block), prior to processing any of the batches included in that slot.
-    This method is invoked whether or not the slot contains any data relevant to the rollup
+    This method is invoked whether or not the slot contains any data relevant to the rollup.

 - **Arguments**